-In March 2022, the largest clinical trial of MORE (N=250) was published in a leading medical journal, JAMA Internal Medicine.
-In this trial, MORE was shown to decrease opioid misuse by 45% nine months after the end of the treatment, more than doubling the effect of standard psychotherapy.
+In 2022, the largest clinical trial of MORE (N=250) was published in a leading medical journal, JAMA Internal Medicine.
+In this trial, MORE was shown to decrease opioid misuse by 45% nine months after the end of the treatment, nearly tripling the effect of standard psychotherapy (Odds Ratio 2.94).
 In addition, 50% of patients treated with MORE achieved clinically-significant reductions in pain severity.
 Finally, although nearly 70% of patients met criteria for major depressive disorder at the beginning of the trial, the mean depression symptom severity score for patients treated with MORE no longer surpassed the threshold for major depression by the end of the study.

 Multiple additional RCTs are now underway in the United States and Europe to test the efficacy and mechanisms of MORE as a intervention for: a) opioid misuse in veterans, b) illicit opioid use disorder, c) chronic low back pain in civilians and active duty military personnel, d) chronic knee pain in active duty military personnel undergoing knee replacement surgery; e) fibromyalgia, and f) smoking cessation.
 These studies include full-scale efficacy trials and later stage comparative effectiveness trials that will help to advance the implementation and dissemination of MORE as an empirically-supported intervention, as well as neuroscientific investigations to understand how MORE changes the brain and body.